JasperChaseTOQ/WolfyMachines/README.md

-Wolfy Machines is an addon that im making that will host any machines and stuff that i want to try making that dont suit any of my pre existing addons or dont have enough content developed to have their own addon.
+Wolfy Machines is an addon that im making that will host any machines and stuff that i want to try making that dont suit any of my pre existing addons or dont have enough content developed to have their own addon. this addon is not intended for most servers and only heavy slimefun servers as some items may be removed and made into their own addons eventually